and Long-Distance Communication

 Most 27 MHz sets used AM modulation and had a power limit of 4 watts.
 Some more expensive sets use SSB (single sideband) modulation which gives a greater possible distance range and the legal power limit is 12 watts.
 Sets which have SSB (at least almost all of them, and probably all of them) also have AM.
 I think there used to be license requirements for SSB sets, however as far as I can tell this is no longer the case.
 If you use an AM only set to listen to people talking on sideband, their voice will be unintelligible, like listening to another language which used to be called "duck talk".

-The 27 MHz CB band has a wavelength of 11 metres and is similar in characteristics to the 10 metre amateur (ham) radio band.
+The 27 MHz CB band has a wavelength of 11 metres and is very similar in characteristics to the 10 metre amateur (ham) radio band.

 Shown below is a basic AM only 27 MHz CB radio designed for the Australian market: